Levodropropizine

 In September 2021, Korea United Pharm file lawsuits against 15 drug manufacturers as patent infringement protection for its 2017 registered antitussive drug Levotics CR Tab. (levodropropizine).
 The cases are anchored on violation of its patent for "Method for Preparing Sustained-Release Tablets Containing Levodropropizine."
 In September 2023, KUP signed a five-year $52.1 million contract with MCQ, a Thai-based pharmaceutical company, for supply of its mucoactive drug, Levotics CR Tab (levodropropizine).

+Mechanism of action

+Levodropropizine acts by interfering with peripheral capsaicin-sensitive nerves, which form the afferent branch of the cough reflex in response to physical and chemical stimuli.